mnishiguchi/cpp_notebook/_notebook/trees.md

 ## AVL trees
 - Ensures that binary search tree can process find and other operations no worse than O(log N)
 - Requirements
+    + Everytime we add a node, we check the height of both left and right subtrees
-    + Ensure that the height a nodes subtree differs by no more than noe.
+    + Ensure that the height of the left subtree differs from the right by no more than one.
 Balance condition.
 - Drawback
     - May have to re-order nodes upon each insert and delete and hold and update height information
     - Have to rotate nodes